 As a steward of public funds, it’s critical that we stay on top of costs and use best practices for workforce cost management.
 With so many regular City workers putting in extra hours, sorting donations for evacuees and manning the evacuation centre, we knew there would be a spike in overtime for the month of May.
-We immediately looked at how we could track the overtime due to Wood Buffalo versus regular operational overtime in our workforce intelligence solution, Visier.
+We immediately looked at how we could track the overtime due to Wood Buffalo versus regular operational overtime in our people strategy platform, Visier.

-Prior to having our workforce intelligence solution in place, gathering this kind of insight would have been very difficult.
+Prior to having our people analytics solution in place, gathering this kind of insight would have been very difficult.
 Our HR team would have needed to pull reports and then work through the data on spreadsheets.
 It would have been a time-consuming and error-prone process.

 Whether employees signed up for shifts at the evacuation response center, the donation collection depots, or maintained municipal services, all City employees responded to help our neighbours through the crisis.
 We didn’t know how long this crisis would last and needed everyone to perform their best in order to properly support both the evacuees and the rest of the community.
 We are happy to have Visier available to help management understand the impact the Wood Buffalo wildfire relief had on our operations.